-As observed by Greenberg, imprimitive Selmer groups as above tend to have better properties (e.g. with respect to congruences) than their primitive counterparts.
-Here we shall also find it convenient to work first with imprimitive Selmer group, hence our interest in the next two results.
+As observed by Greenberg, imprimitive Selmer groups as above tend to have better properties with respect to congruences than their primitive counterparts.
+For our arguments, we shall also find it convenient to work first with imprimitive Selmer group, and so the next results will be useful.

 \begin{prop} Assume that $E(K)[p]=0$ and that $\X_{\rm ord}(E/K_\infty^+)$ is $\Lambda_K^+$-torsion.
 Then for any $S'\subset\Sigma$ consisting of primes away from $p$, the Selmer group $\X_{\rm ord}^{S'}(E/K_\infty^+)$ is also $\Lambda_K^+$-torsion, with